-Taylor Kurtz has a Masters in Psychology from Hofstra University and is a Doctoral candidate in Hofstra University’s School-Community PsyD program.
-She specializes in working with children with Autism Spectrum Disorder.
-At the Southfield Center, Taylor schedules, coordinates, and co-leads social skills groups for the SuperKids program for children ages five to 16.
-Taylor has worked as a preschool teacher, as well as a classroom aide in a Montessori style elementary school.
-Currently, Taylor is an intern school psychologist at Greenwich High School.
-In the past, Taylor has interned with the school psychologist at Ox Ridge Elementary School in Darien, CT and Central Middle School in Greenwich, CT.
+Taylor Kurtz has a Doctorate of Psychology in School-Community Psychology from Hofstra University and is a Certified School Psychologist.
+She specializes in working with children with Anxiety and Autism Spectrum Disorder.
+At the Southfield Center, Taylor sees individual patients and leads social skills groups for the SuperKids program for children ages five to 16.
+Taylor has worked as a classroom aide in a Montessori style elementary school, school psychologist at the high school level as well as in an outpatient hospital setting.
+Currently, Taylor is the school psychologist at Darien High School’s alternative program, Fitch Academy.

-I have a profound interest in Milieu Communication Therapy, which aims at providing a means of communication for nonverbal or minimally verbal children.
-Furthermore, I enjoy collaborating on social skills curriculum and executive functions with professionals in other disciplines.
+I have a profound interest in pulling from various types of therapy, including CBT and DBT, to treat patients, specifically dealing with anxiety.
+Furthermore, I am passionate about working with children diagnosed with Autism Spectrum Disorder, running social skills groups and collaborating with professionals in other disciplines.
 Working in a team atmosphere is motivating for me.
 The dedication from the families that come into the Southfield Center is especially inspiring.
 Seeing the progress made after each session with a student fills me with a sense of pride and accomplishment.

 “Start by doing what’s necessary, then do what’s possible, and suddenly you are doing the impossible.”